dresswithpockets/birdedit/README.md

 ## Features

- - [ ] Tile, line abd block tiling brushes.
+ - [ ] Tile, line and block tiling brushes.
  - [ ] Tile palettes with terrain data that describes the adjacent bitmap that maps to each tile type.
  - [ ] Hierarchical sceen graph for determining render precedence and parenting.
  - [ ] Resizable and repositional nodes on the sceen graph.